FLOIP/flow-builder/README.md

 ## What are flows

-Flows are a modern paradign for describing the logic of digital information systems that interact with individuals, often for the purpose of (a) collecting data or (b) providing information through interactive requests.
+Flows are a modern paradigm for describing the logic of digital information systems that interact with individuals, often for the purpose of (a) collecting data or (b) providing information through interactive requests.
 Some common examples of this are in mobile services using voice-based or SMS-based conversations over basic mobile phones.
 Flows follow the "flowchart" paradigm, consisting of actions (nodes) and connections between actions, which can incorporate decision-making logic.

 ## Project setup - Testing and Developing